Afghanistan Tours

 Is it safe?

 Before the Taliban took over the country in the summer of 2021, the country was going through a civil war.
-Now that the Americans left and the Afghan Army isn’t fighting the Taliban anymore, the country is finally safe, from a tourist perspective.
+Now that Taliban are ruling, the country is safer but the doesn’t come without its own risk.
+More info here.

 Which nationalities can join our Afghanistan tours?